Erica's fatigue story

 Balancing rest and activity

 I’m coming round to thinking that fresh air and gentle exercise can actually help lift my energy levels.
-Being out and about and interacting with people takes my mind off the fatigue.
+It takes my mind off the fatigue, too.

-Sometimes I need to have a nap.
-Even just hiding under a duvet for a bit helps!
-If we’ve been out somewhere, I can sleep for two hours when we get back.
-I’m out like a light.
+Sometimes I just need to have a nap.
+Even hiding under a duvet for a bit helps!

 Trying to pace myself